SOPs

 Wondering if there’s an IT documentation software that can help you design user-friendly and intuitive documents?
 The good news: there is

-Scribe is an intuitive documentation tool designed to simplify your documentation process.
-You can create step-by-step SOPs with annotated screenshots, text, videos, and more in a few minutes.
+Scribe is an intuitive documentation tool designed to simplify your process documentation.
+You can generate SOPs with annotated screenshots, text, videos, and more in a few minutes.
 Customize the entire document, share it with a link, embed it on a website—the possibilities are endless.

 Not convinced how Scribe can help your documentation efforts?
-Here’s what Omid says about Scribe’s functionality to support business-critical procedures.
+Here’s what user Jack Herrington says about Scribe’s functionality to create developer documentation:

 SOPs come in various shapes and forms.
 A surefire way to accelerate your documentation process is determining the ideal format for your SOPs and creating a template for it.